Research into treating breast cancer

 - Using biological therapy joined to chemotherapy

 Some trials are using biological therapies after treatment for early breast cancer to see if they can lower the chance of the cancer coming back.
-Some of the biological therapy drugs being used in this way include trastuzumab (Herceptin), lapatinib (Tyverb) and pertuzumab (Omnitarg).
+Some of the biological therapy drugs being used in this way include trastuzumab (Herceptin), lapatinib (Tyverb) and pertuzumab (Perjeta).
 Some trials are comparing different ways of giving the drugs or giving them for different lengths of time to see which works best.
 Other trials are combining them with chemotherapy or hormone therapy.
-There is information about Herceptin trials for early stage breast cancer in the breast cancer question and answer section.

 Some trials are looking at whether particular types of biological therapy, such as denosumab (Prolia), can reduce the chance of breast cancer spreading to the bones.

 Many trials are looking at using biological therapies to control breast cancer that has come back or spread beyond the breast.
-The drugs being used in this way include Herceptin (trastuzumab), bevacizumab (Avastin), lapatinib (Tyverb), sunitinib (Sutent), denosumab (Prolia), everolimus (Afinitor), olaparib (AZD2281), iniparib (BSI-201), panobinostat (LBH589), temsirolimus, neratinib, pertuzumab (Omnitarg), ganetespib, saracatinib, ATN-224, BKM120, vaccine therapy, AZD4547, AZD8931 and TKI258.
+The drugs being used in this way include Herceptin (trastuzumab), bevacizumab (Avastin), lapatinib (Tyverb), sunitinib (Sutent), everolimus (Afinitor), olaparib (AZD2281), iniparib (BSI-201), panobinostat (LBH589), temsirolimus, neratinib, pertuzumab (Perjeta), ganetespib, saracatinib, ATN-224, BKM120, vaccine therapy, AZD4547, AZD8931 and TKI258.

 Research is looking into combining monoclonal antibodies with chemotherapy.
 This type of drug is called a conjugated monoclonal antibody.
 The monoclonal antibody finds and attaches itself to proteins on the cancer cells and delivers the chemotherapy drug to the cells.